How to Change Language in Word

 3. Access Language Settings: In the Word Options dialog box, select the Language category from the left-hand menu.

 4. Set Display Language: You’ll see a section labeled Office display language.
 Here, you can add new languages or set the default display language.
-If the language you want isn’t listed, click on Add a Language and choose it from the options.
+If the language you want isn’t listed, click Add a Language and select your choice from the list.

 Changing the Editing and Proofing Language